Contact:

 Controlled rock removal

-Hydraulic splitter as well as rock wedge splitter from Darda GmbH create defined separation planes in the rock.
+Hydraulic splitters as well as rock wedge splitters from Darda GmbH create defined separation planes in the rock.
 This reduces vibrations and protects adjacent safety systems.
 In tunnel headings and at portal walls, the method supports a clean edge, facilitates lining installation, and protects anchor heads.

 Transition to cement-bound base layers